AntiMicroX/antimicrox.github.io/src/index.md

 actionText: Quick Start →
 actionLink: /guide/installation
 features:
-- title: Feature 1 Title
+- title: Gamepad Mapping
-  details: Feature 1 Description
+  details: Create highly customisable mappings of your keyboard, mouse, scripts & more to your Gamepad
-- title: Feature 2 Title
+- title: Generate SDL2 Configurations
-  details: Feature 2 Description
+  details: Map atypical gamepads to generic ones like xbox360/PSdualshock
-- title: Feature 3 Title
+- title: Control Any Program
-  details: Feature 3 Description
+  details: Map custom controls for Linux software
-footer: Made by Aria Moradi with ❤️
+footer: Made by Aria Moradi with ❤️ & served a side of fraich by Neill
 ---